Olives99/Apassra-Kongpanlad/Generic-Directive-Extension-List.md

 > Yea I agree we should probably think about using the `[]:` somehow (if I'm correct that it can act as a figure) -mofosyne

+* **asciiArt** : renders ASCII art
+ * Purpose: Lets parser knows that the content is to be treated as ASCII art.
+Output is more flexible.
+ * [] :
+ * () :
+ * {} : renderAs='vector/bitmap/ASCII'
+ * Block: ASCII diagram
+ * note: rendering could be via taking the average density of a character split in a grid of 9.

-* **asciiDiagram** : renders ASCII art / diagram
+* **asciiDiagram** : renders ASCII diagram
- * Purpose: Lets parser knows that the content is to be treated as ASCII art / diagram
+ * Purpose: Lets parser knows that the content is to be treated as ASCII diagram.
+(Which unlike ASCII art, has well defined lines, and boxes, and should be treated like a technical drawing.
+E.g. no smoothing or blurring).
  * [] :
  * () :
  * {} : renderAs='vector/bitmap/ASCII'